-What is the likelihood of a particular forest being selected for FLP designation?
+What is the likelihood of being selected?

 Competition for FLP dollars is fierce.
-Limited funding on the federal level and competition by other states and territories actively participating in Forest Legacy focus the selection process on the most unique forest properties that best meet national criteria.
-Only a one or two properties will likely be nominated each year in Mississippi depending upon tract size, development value and landowner interest.
+Limited funding on the federal level and competition by other states and territories focus the selection process on the most unique forest properties that best meet national criteria.
+Only a one or two properties will likely be nominated each year from Mississippi.